Philip Slater

-Philip Elliot Slater (May 15, 1927 – June 20, 2013) was an American sociologist, social critic, author, and playwright.
+Philip Elliot Slater (May 15, 1927 – June 20, 2013) was an American sociologist, social critic, novelist, and playwright.
 He was the author of 12 books and more than 20 plays, and was a blogger for The Huffington Post.
-Formerly a professor and chair of the sociology department at Brandeis, he left academia at the age of 44 after writing The Pursuit of Loneliness (1970), a critique of American culture.
+Formerly a lecturer at Harvard for six years and a professor and chair of the sociology department at Brandeis University where he taught for a decade, he left academia at the age of 44 after writing The Pursuit of Loneliness (1970), a critique of American culture.

 After the book's success, Slater moved to Santa Cruz permanently, got rid of most of his possessions, and pursued a life of voluntary simplicity.
 He continued to write non-fiction, but also began writing fiction and plays.
 He started acting and became artistic director of his local theatre.
 Throughout his career as an academic and as an author, Slater was primarily concerned with the topic of democracy and how individualism, money, and authoritarianism posed threats to its continued existence.

 Biography

 Early life

-Slater was born on May 15, 1927, in Riverton, New Jersey, to Pauline Holman and John Elliot Slater, a shipping company president and chairman of the New Haven Railroad.
-He was baptized at Christ Episcopal Church in Riverton and grew up with two sisters in Upper Montclair, where he attended Mount Hebron School (renamed Buzz Aldrin Middle School) and was listed on the honor roll.
+Slater was born on May 15, 1927, in Riverton, New Jersey, to Pauline Holman and John Elliot Slater, a shipping company executive of the New Haven Railroad.
+He was baptized at Christ Episcopal Church in Riverton and grew up with two older sisters, Marilyn and Dorothy, in Upper Montclair, where he attended Mount Hebron School (Note: Both Slater and astronaut Buzz Aldrin attended Mount Hebron School, but Slater was three years older.
+Newspaper articles from the time indicate that Buzz's older sister Madeleine Aldrin was enrolled in the ninth grade at Mount Hebron while Slater was in seventh.
+The school was renamed Buzz Aldrin Middle School in 2016.) and was listed on the honor roll.

-He graduated from Montclair High School in 1945, but was already serving in the United States Merchant Marine during World War II when commencement occurred.
-Slater began serving during the historical end of war period between Victory in Europe Day in May and the Victory over Japan Day in August 1945.
+He graduated from Montclair High School in 1945, and spent two years in the United States Merchant Marine during World War II.
+Slater began serving in early 1945, during the historical end-of-war period between Victory in Europe Day in May and Victory over Japan Day in August 1945.
 At the time of the war, 69 percent of Slater's graduating class were enrolled in the armed services due to the draft.
-He served as a merchant mariner from 1945 until 1947.